Nihon Katchû Seisakuben

 To fasten the dô, you will pull the longer end through the loop and then forward, and tie to the shorter length in a bow knot.

 If you are making a ryô-awase dô, which fastens with ties on both sides and has no hinge, you are in for an easier construction.
 See the photo at left for a typical ryô-awase dô.

 Once all this is done, you should line the dô.
 Cut some supple, black leather or black cloth to match the body (less the kanagu mawari) front and back, and glue the lining panels in place.

-If youre putting a lined section in the top of the dô to pad the watagami and give you a protective standing collar, make one according to the pattern in dkdkd.
-This is totally optional.
+If youre putting a lined section in the top of the dô to pad the watagami and give you a protective standing collar, this is totally optional.
 The standing collar and winglets are brigandined (kikkô), while the part under the armour itself is simply padded.
 The fabric sections are done in the same manner as described in the chapter Before Beginning.
 The only difference is that they have the addition of 1/2" of batting between the canvas inner layer and the lining fabric.

 This lining is attached to the watagami by pairs of small holes you must open along the edge of the watagami and along the upper inside edge of the oshitsuke-no-ita.
 These holes are for the lace staples with which you should be familiar by now.

 If you plan to wear a manchira (see the chapter Miscellaneous Armour) the lining section is totally unnecessary, and even a nuisance.